Meet the Board

 A significant part of our education effort has been our Diocesan Convocation of Church Musicians.
 Starting in 1990, we have annually organized day-long seminars for our musicians, featuring leaders in liturgy and music from around the country.

 In 1976, in recognition of the broader spectrum of musicians in our post-Vatican II worship, we re-named ourselves the Church Musicians' Guild.
 In 1983 we became the local diocesan chapter of the National Association of Pastoral Musicians.
+In 2021, the CMG leadership separated from NPM in order to focus on serving the needs of our local musicians.

 The Church Musicians' Guild was founded in 1945 by a group of visionary musicians and clergy who recognized a need for education among the church musicians of the time.
 Their work focused on chant and organ playing skills.
 They created the Catholic Choir Masters Guild and attracted church musicians eager to improve their choirs.